cmu-csd-phd/csd-blog/website/content/2024/mariposa.md

 answers logical or mathematical questions.
 For example, I can ask if the following statement holds:

-$$ \exists \, a, b, c \in Z \, | \,
+$$ \exists  a, b, c \in Z  |
 3a^{2} -2ab -b^2c = 7 $$

-Using the SMT standard format, I may express the question as the following query.
-Hopefully the translation is pretty self-explanatory.
-Maybe a quirk is that the expressions are in prefix form, where each operator comes before its operands.
+Using the SMT-standard format, I can express the question as the following query.
+The translation is  hopefully
+straightforward: the `declare-fun` command creates a 0-arity function (i.e., a variable), the `assert` command states the formula as a constraint, and the `check-sat` command asks the bot to check if the formula holds (is satisfiable) or not.
+A slight quirk is that the expressions are in prefix form, where each operator comes before its operand(s).

 ```
 (declare-fun a () Int)